13-Knightingale/albion/content/100 System Reference/106 Inventory.md

 Carry Capacity: 8
 Partial Cover provides no benefit.
+VERSATILE WEAPONS ARE ONE HANDED

 **HUGE** *2.5-3.0m (10ft), 150-175kg*

 Carry Capacity: 10
 Partial Cover provides no benefit.
 Full Cover only provides the benefit of Partial Cover.
+TWO HANDED WEAPONS ARE ONE HANDED????

 For NPCs that fall outside the bands above, they are grouped as follows: